WebKit/Documentation/Sources/WebKit/WebKit.docc/InDepth/MediaSourceExtensions.md

 ([.h](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/platform/graphics/MediaSourcePrivate.h))

-MediaSourcePrivate is an abstract base class which allows [MediaSource](#mediasource) to communicate through the platform boundary to a platform-specific implementation of MediaSource.
+MediaSourcePrivate is an abstract base class which allows <doc:MediaSourceExtensions#MediaSource> to communicate through the platform boundary to a platform-specific implementation of MediaSource.

 When the GPU Process is enabled, the MediaSourcePrivate in the WebContent process is typically a [MediaSourcePrivateRemote](https://github.com/WebKit/WebKit/blob/main/Source/WebKit/WebProcess/GPU/media/MediaSourcePrivateRemote.cpp), which will pass commands and properties across the WebContent/GPU process boundary.